2021 Trends Show Increased Globalized Threat of Ransomware

 including in the Healthcare and Medical, Financial Services and Markets, Higher Education and Research, and Energy Sectors.
 The United Kingdom’s National Cyber Security Centre (NCSC-UK) recognizes ransomware as the biggest cyber threat facing the United Kingdom.
 Education is one of the top UK sectors targeted by ransomware actors, but the NCSC-UK has also seen attacks targeting businesses, charities, the legal profession, and public services in the Local Government and Health Sectors.

-AI updates, praktijkcases en tool reviews — tweewekelijks, direct in uw inbox.
+Wekelijkse nieuwsbrief met AI updates, security alerts en compliance inzichten, direct in uw inbox.